 Information was provided to service users, relatives, staff and other stakeholders on how they could provide feedback on the quality of services.
 This included questionnaires and an electronic survey.

 4.0 What did people tell us about the service?

-During the inspection we spoke with a number of service users, relatives and staff members.
+During the inspection we spoke with a number of staff members.

 The information provided indicated that there were no concerns in relation to the agency.

 Comments received included: